jmryan19/DSC180.io/index.md

 ## The Models

-There are four models: a model trained with full images and biomarker-based labels (UCSD Full), a model trained with full images and radiologist confirmed labels (MIMIC Full), a model trained with anatomically segmented images and biomarker-based labels (UCSD Segmented), and a model trained with anatomically segmented images and radiologist confirmed labels (MIMIC Segmented).
+There are four models:
+1. UCSD Full: a model trained with full images and biomarker-based labels
+2. MIMIC Full: a model trained with full images and radiologist confirmed labels
+3. UCSD Segmented: a model trained with anatomically segmented images and biomarker-based labels
+4. MIMIC Segmented: a model trained with anatomically segmented images and radiologist confirmed labels

 Each model is based on a ResNet 152v2 with pretrained weights from the ImageNet dataset.
 ![Alt](https://i.stack.imgur.com/c2erq.png)